facebook/react-native-website/docs/_getting-started-macos-ios.md

 ruby --version
 ```

-React Native uses [this version](https://github.com/facebook/react-native/blob/main/template/_ruby-version) of Ruby.
-You can also find which version your specific project needs in the `.ruby-version` file at root of your RN project.
+To use React Native your version of Ruby must meet the requirements defined in the [Gemfile](https://github.com/facebook/react-native/blob/main/Gemfile#L4).

 ### Ruby's Bundler